naughtygopher/errors/README.md

 3. File & line number prefixed to errors
 4. HTTP status code and user friendly message (wrapped messages are concatenated) for all error types

-In case of nested errors, the messages (in case of nesting with this package's error) & errors are also looped through.
+In case of nested errors, the messages (in case of nesting with this package's error) & errors are also looped through the full chain of errors.

 ### Prerequisites